SalishSeaCast/docs/code-notes/nemo_3.4_westgrid.rst

 Getting the Code
 ----------------

-see `Notes on Downloading/Running NEMO 3.4 on Ocean Cluster including Salish`_
+see :ref:`GettingTheCodeNM34` in Notes on Downloading/Running NEMO 3.4 on Ocean Cluster including Salish

 Making a Project
 ----------------